best-nazar/go-web-app/tests/TEST-CASE.md

         Given: As Admin User I'd like to the list of all users registered in system When    I go to Admin Menu / Users link or URL `/admin/users/list` Then    I see the list of all Users so that I can sort data in colunms.

+        Given:  As Admin User I want to see User Details information When    I hit 'Details' link in Action column on the row Then    I can see all details and additional action buttons: Edit, Suspend, Back

+        Given: As Admin User I want to see User Details information When    I send a wrong user ID number in URL `/admin/user/details/XX` Then    I see the Not found error message